Focused action: leadership strategies for high-performance women (Part 4)

 Finally, everyone has a part of their psychology intimately interested in action, duty, significance.
 This part of our psychology is where things get done, where boundaries are set, where we exercise our power and put our head down and bum up.
 When we have a clear sense of our vision and purpose and values, it is this part of us that is “in service”, aligned, loyal and disciplined and can also anaesthetise us to pain so that we can push through.
 Many EA/PAs have experienced this: starting work early, working through lunch, not taking breaks and finally finishing at 6pm or 7pm, exhausted, but somehow satisfied that they “got it done”.
 This is a real trap for EA/PAs because of the nature of their role: they are often expected to action their boss’s decisions, to follow up, manage an ever changing diary and be a part of crises as they emerge.

-This part of our psychology has 2 unique but related energies: power and resilience.
-Power is that explosive “get-up-and-go” feeling that compels us to move, to act.
-EA/PAs through the nature of their role are intimately involved with high-profile projects, activities and people around which there is already a high level of action.
+Focused action leadership strategies rely upon two unique but related energies: power and resilience.
+Power is that urgency and agency feeling that compels us to move, to act.
+EA/PAs, through the nature of their role are intimately involved with high-profile projects, activities and people around which there is already a high level of action.
 This is something that EAs/PAs can really use to their advantage – this relationship with the power-brokers means that they can tap into it in order to progress a variety of personal, professional and organisational ideas.

-Resilience is that part of us that hangs on, hangs in there, does not give up.
+Resilience is that part of us that hangs on, hangs in there, does not give up, and returns to the struggle.
 It enables us to grit our teeth and put up with a certain level of pain and discomfit in order to reach the outcome.
 Stereotypically in our culture, men are perceived to be better able to cope with pain, however there is a growing body of research that identifies that women have higher pain thresholds.
 Also, women who are mothers can draw on an amazing, life-changing experience that required significantly high levels of resilience: child-birth, particularly those mothers that chose a natural birth.
 Few men can draw on such an experience.

 In order to make it through any difficult, traumatic or painful experience, we “block out” certain aspects of our experience.
 We set a boundary in place to protect.
 Boundary setting is a normal and healthy function of our psychology.
 We set boundaries all the time, simply through the act of saying “no”.
 This can sometimes be a challenge for EA/PAs who are often expected to perform a variety of functions and duties that they might otherwise say no to.